AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/index.rst

     <class 'MaterialX.PyMaterialXCore.Matrix44'>

-You can use the *Quick search* box in the sidebar on the left to quickly find documentation for a particular function or class of interest, for example `getUdimCoordinates <search.html?q=getUdimCoordinates>`_ or `MeshPartition <search.html?q=MeshPartition>`_.
+You can use the *Quick search* box in the sidebar on the left to quickly find documentation for a particular module, function, class, method, or attribute of interest, for example `getUdimCoordinates <search.html?q=getUdimCoordinates>`_ or `MeshPartition <search.html?q=MeshPartition>`_.